Pork Chops in a Honey-Mustard Sauce Recipe

 - 1/2 cup heavy whipping cream

 - 1. Combine 1/2 teaspoon garlic powder, salt and pepper; sprinkle over pork chops.
-In a large skillet, brown pork chops in oil.
+In a large skillet over medium heat, brown pork chops in oil.
 Remove and keep warm.

 - 2. Remove skillet from heat and add wine, stirring to loosen browned bits from pan.
-Bring to a boil; cook until liquid is reduced by half.
+Bring to a boil over medium-high heat; cook until liquid is reduced by half.
 Reduce heat to medium.
 Whisk in the broth, mustard, honey and remaining garlic powder; cook and stir for 1 minute.
 Whisk in cream; cook and stir for 4-6 minutes or until thickened.

 - 3. Return pork chops and juices to the skillet.
 Cover and cook for 3-5 minutes or until a thermometer reads 145°.
 Let stand for 5 minutes before serving.
 Yield: 4 servings.